ccluett/website/content/toroidal.md

 *   Standard propeller parameters: local radius (`r_l/R`), chord (`b/D`), pitch (`P/D`), thickness-to-chord ratio (`t/b`), camber-to-chord ratio (`f/b`), skew (`θs`), and rake (`x_l/D`).
 *   Toroidal-specific parameters necessary to define the blade's 3D path and orientation: **lateral angle (`φ`)**, **roll angle (`ψ`)**, and **vertical angle (`α`)**.

-The underlying **mathematical formulation** used to transform these distributed parameters into 3D Cartesian coordinates (`x`, `y`, `z`) for points on the blade surface is derived from the method presented by:
+The mathematical formulation used to transform these distributed parameters into 3D Cartesian coordinates (`x`, `y`, `z`) for points on the blade surface is derived from the method presented by Ye, Wang, and Son (2024).
+The coordinate system that defines the blade geometry can be expressed as:

 $$
 \begin{aligned}